roshinithangachamy/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. import the libraries

-2. initialize the scaler of X and Y

-3. train and test the data of X and Y

-4. Print the Mean Square Error
+1. Use the California Housing dataset from Scikit-Learn, which contains information on house prices and other housing-related features.
+2. Split X and Y into training and testing sets using an 80-20 split.
+The training set will be used to fit the model, while the test set will evaluate its performance.
+3. Since SGD is sensitive to feature scales, use StandardScaler to standardize both X and Y.
+4. Set up an SGDRegressor with parameters like max_iter=1000 and tol=1e-3.
+5. Use the trained model to make predictions on the standardized test set (X_test).

 ## Program:
 ```